Man facing felony charges for twisting cat's neck, abandoning animal

 According to officers, the cat laid there for 16 hours before being taken to a veterinarian.

 Channel 11’s Melanie Marsalko is speaking with volunteers who tried to rescue the cat.
-Their message for people who may be harming more of them - on Channel 11 News at 5:30 p.m.
+Their message for people who may be harming more of them - Thursday, on Channel 11 News.

 © 2018 Cox Media Group.